pybites/pybites.github.io-source/content/guest-ast-intro.md

 3. The compiler then can apply multiple optimizations to the AST, and ultimately converts it into binary code.

 Despite their role for compilers, ASTs are useful for a broader set of use-cases.
+Let's discuss this more in details.

-## The `ast` Python module, and real live examples
+## The `ast` Python module, and AST use-cases

 The `ast` module in the Python standard library can be used to create, visit, and modify AST related to Python source code.
 It has been introduced in [Python 2.6](https://docs.python.org/release/2.6/whatsnew/2.6.html#the-ast-module), and since then it evolved alongside the Python grammar.